NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 to the same time reference, the :py:attr:`~pynwb.file.NWBFile.session_start_time` may be set separately from the explicitly set common :py:attr:`~pynwb.file.NWBFile.timestamps_reference_time` used across all of the NWBFiles.

-All time-related data in the NWBFile should be synchronized to this global clock so that future users of the NWBFile are able to understand the timing of all events.
+All time-related data in the NWBFile should be synchronized to the :py:attr:`~pynwb.file.NWBFile.timestamps_reference_time` so that future users of the NWBFile are able to understand the timing of all events.